Koromix/rygel/src/attic/README.md

 Serf is a **small HTTP server made for local testing**.
 It can serve static files, proxy remote websites (GET only), and you can customize the headers with a simple config file.

-Here is an example configuration file for serving local files:
+Here is an example configuration file for serving local files with the required Cross-Origin headers to enabe SharedArrayBuffer support:

 ```ini
 [HTTP]